The Expanse (novel series): Laconia Arc

-In Persepolis Rising, set three decades after the Free Navy was defeated, the Laconians reemerge out of their gate with advanced, protomolecule-powered technology, including three incredibly powerful dreadnought battleships.
+In Persepolis Rising, set three decades after the Free Navy was defeated, the Laconians reemerge from their gate with advanced, protomolecule-powered technology, including three incredibly powerful dreadnought battleships.
 Duarte has also been using the protomolecule on himself to make himself essentially immortal.
 The Laconians easily take control of the Slow Zone and the Sol system, controlling the hub between worlds and creating a galactic empire under Duarte's rule.
 The Rocinante crew becomes part of the resistance movement, the Underground, on Medina Station in the Slow Zone and successfully manages to stage a revolt that allows them to escape to the various colony worlds.
-Holden is captured, but the remaining crew of the Rocinante scatters.
+Holden is captured, but the remaining crew of the Rocinante manages to scatter.

 In Tiamat's Wrath, the Underground wages a guerrilla war against the Laconian Empire across the colony worlds and the Sol system.
-In a preempted strike, Duarte orders a tit for tat attack on the entities that killed the gate-builder civilization and causes ships to go missing.
+In a preemptive strike, Duarte orders a tit for tat attack on the entities that killed the gate-builder civilization and causes ships to go missing.
 This backfires, leading to attacks on all of humanity by these "dark gods."
 One such attack leaves Duarte catatonic and the empire in disarray.
-Meanwhile, the fractured crew of the Rocinante and Underground forces successfully destroy the Laconian dreadnought in the Sol system and a dark gods attack decimates all ships in the Slow Zone, including the second dreadnought and Medina Station.
-Realizing they will never have a better chance to weaken the Laconian Empire, the crew of the Rocinante lead a massive siege of the Laconian system by the Underground resistance forces and successfully destroy the alien construction platforms that allowed Laconia to build their advanced technology, in addition of rescuing Holden.
+Meanwhile, the fractured crew of the Rocinante and Underground forces successfully destroy the Laconian dreadnought in the Sol system while a dark gods attack decimates all ships in the Slow Zone, including the second dreadnought and Medina Station.
+Realizing they will never have a better chance to weaken the Laconian Empire, the crew of the Rocinante lead a massive siege of the Laconian system by the Underground resistance forces and successfully destroy the alien construction platforms that allowed Laconia to build their advanced technology, in addition to rescuing Holden.

 In Leviathan Falls, the crew of Rocinante are on the run from the Laconians while the dark gods attacks become more frequent and deadly.
 Duarte reawakens from his catatonic state with new powers and realizes that to defeat the dark gods, he needs to transform humanity into a hive mind like the protomolecule creators.
 In a massive final confrontation, the crew of the Rocinante fight Duarte and his hive mind forces in the Slow Zone.
 Holden injects himself with the protomolecule in order to reawaken the vision of Miller, who helps explain the history of the gate-builders and their plans for humanity.
 After successfully killing Duarte, Holden realizes what he must do to save humanity from the dark gods and the gate-builder's hive mind.
 He connects himself to the alien station and, after allowing all ships to escape, destroys the Slow Zone, shutting down the wormhole network between worlds.
 The crew of the Rocinante, after an emotional goodbye, splits for the final time.
 In an epilogue set 1000 years later, humanity invents their own form of faster-than-light travel and uses it to finally reconnect the colony worlds, with the epilogue showing the reconnection to Earth.